gprMax/gprMax/docs/source/openmp_mpi.rst

 The Message Passing Interface (MPI) has been utilised to implement a simple task farm that can be used to distribute a series of models as independent tasks.
 This can be useful in many GPR simulations where a B-scan (composed of multiple A-scans) is required.
 Each A-scan can be task-farmed as a independent model.
 Within each independent model OpenMP threading will continue to be used (as described above).
 Overall this creates what is know as a mixed mode OpenMP/MPI job.

 By default the MPI task farm functionality is turned off.
 It can be switched on using the ``-mpi`` command line flag.
-MPI requires an installation of the ``mpi4py`` Python package, which itself depends on an underlying MPI installation, usually OpenMPI (http://www.open-mpi.org).
-On Microsoft Windows ``mpi4py`` requires Microsoft MPI 6 (https://www.microsoft.com/en-us/download/details.aspx?id=47259).
+MPI requires an installation of the ``mpi4py`` Python package, which itself depends on an underlying MPI installation, usually `OpenMPI <http://www.open-mpi.org>`_.
+On Microsoft Windows ``mpi4py`` requires `Microsoft MPI 6 <https://www.microsoft.com/en-us/download/details.aspx?id=47259>`_.

 HPC job scripts
 ===============

 HPC environments usually require jobs to be submitted to a queue using a job script.
-The following are examples of job scripts for a HPC environment that uses Open Grid Scheduler/Grid Engine (http://gridscheduler.sourceforge.net/index.html), and are intended as general guidance to help you get started.
+The following are examples of job scripts for a HPC environment that uses O`pen Grid Scheduler/Grid Engine <http://gridscheduler.sourceforge.net/index.html>`_, and are intended as general guidance to help you get started.
 Using gprMax in an HPC environment is heavily dependent on the configuration of your specific HPC/cluster, e.g. the names of parallel environments (``-pe``) and compiler modules will depend on how they were defined by your system administrator.

 OpenMP example